xZepyx/reloop/.github/README.md

 - --background :       Run the program as a background daemon.
 - --command <cmd>:    Command to execute on file change (in quotes).
 - --logfile <path>:   Specify a log file to redirect output.
+- --watchfolder <path> Specify the folder to watch changes in.;
 - --watchfile <path>: Specify the file to watch for changes.
 - --help   :          Display this help message.